small lotus divider graphic on neutral colored background.

 Managing Expectations

-How This Fits Within an Evidence-First Framework
+How This Fits Within an Evidence-First Approach

-Probiotics illustrate why a one-size-fits-all approach doesn’t work.
-The same product may be:
+Probiotics illustrate why a one-size-fits-all approach does not work.
+The same product may be appropriate in one situation, unnecessary in another, or poorly matched to a child's routine and tolerance.

-This approach reflects the same evidence-first framework I use throughout this site, which I explain in more detail in How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.
+This approach reflects the same evidence-first lens used throughout this site, explained in more detail in How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.

 Why This Matters for Families